ilyasa332/UNET-flocks-detection/README.md

 For prediciting your data with our trainned model,follow the bellow steps:

-1- Create from your h5 radar files PPI images with 'creating_ppi.R' (in the 'prepare_data' folder) 2- Download our best epoch from [this link](https://drive.google.com/file/d/1hnWelWk0rSyUfAXgGJMQa_PCyip97_sc/view?usp=sharing)
+1- Create from your h5 radar files PPI images with 'creating_ppi.R' (in the 'prepare_data' folder).
+The model uses 2 previous images of each image we want to predict so you have to have consecutive images.
+2- Download our best epoch from [this link](https://drive.google.com/file/d/1hnWelWk0rSyUfAXgGJMQa_PCyip97_sc/view?usp=sharing)
 3- Run 'evaluate_performance_f.ipynb'